 Comply with soil requirements

 The “most suitable bed” for ferns is well-drained, dense and acidic soil, fed with lots of compost.
 It is possible to enrich it yourself before planting the ferns by pouring the necessary amount of acidic compost and peat moss.
 This will help to improve the conditions by providing vegetation with additional nutrients.
 Dig at least half a meter deep and mix thoroughly the compost.
-This is done in order to prepare the soil so that the young roots can grow freely and grow in the most favorable environment.
+This is done in order to prepare the soil so that the young roots can grow freely and grow in the most favourable environment.
 As you know, the key to good results lies on a good footing.
 Therefore, prepare good conditions for growing.

 Take care of planting

 Before putting the ferns in the ground, you need to keep in mind some basic things.
 You must make sure the roots are not tangled.
 If so, you can trim them carefully to encourage their growth.
 Only then can you plant them.
 You should not forget about mulching around the base at a later stage.
-This extremely important technique has a number of positive consequences behind, and does not really require much effort.
-Grounding the soil with a layer of suitable material is used to maintain soil moisture and prevent the growth of weeds.
+This extremely important technique has a number of positive consequences and does not really require much effort.
+Grounding the soil with a layer of a suitable material is used to maintain soil moisture and prevent the growth of weeds.
 It can also look like a wonderful decoration around the soil

 Requirements for proper maintenance of ferns

 Clean and prune the fern vegetation periodically – it is important for ferns to have a good appearance.
-You’ve probably taken care of the original design of different style and color shades, now it’s time for ongoing maintenance.
+You’ve probably taken care of the original design of different style and colour shades, now it’s time for ongoing maintenance.
 To be impressive, some ferns need precision pruning.
 Have a look at how to do it in advance.
 It is even more important to clean them.
 Observe them and remove the dried leaves and those who look sick.